fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 We have added a new type for a <i>new note</i>, one that does not yet have the *id* field assigned.

-The code that communicates with the backend is also extracted to a module in the file *noteService.tsx*
+The code that communicates with the backend is also extracted to a module in the file *noteService.ts*

 ```js
 import axios from 'axios';